• Skip to main content

 2. Buy a drum magazine from your favorite book store

 There is no better way to feel instantly connected to the drum community than to experience what’s happening on a regular basis.
-Modern Drummer (my favorite), DrumHead, Rhythm, Classic Drummer are all good publications.
+Modern Drummer (my favorite), Rhythm, Classic Drummer are all good publications.
 They’re full of tips, tricks, patterns, stories, history, gear.
 I have an annual subscription to Modern Drummer.
 Start by buying some individual editions and re-connect.

 3. Look for a drumming event sponsored by a music store in your area